Fratila and another (AP) (Respondents) v Secretary of State for Work and Pensions (Appellant)

 Hearing start date

-This appeal has been withdrawn from the list as a result of information provided to the Court
+This hearing has been adjourned as a result of information provided to the Court.